recommenders-team/recommenders/contrib/sarplus/README.md

    previous step
 1. Apply

+pysarplus can also be installed via `requirements.txt`.
 See [Manage libraries for Apache Spark in Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries) for details on how to manage libraries in Azure Synapse.